TLC Image Annotation Tool

 info TLC Analysis Instructions

-• V-Line: Vertical lines to separate different sample lanes
+• Use V-Line to separate sample lanes

 5. Calculate RF Values:

-6. Export Your Results:
+6. Save or Export Results:

 💡 Pro Tips: